IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ## Date Range Picker Component

-The Ignite UI for Angular Date Range Component displays a month-view calendar that lets the end-user select a date range by defining its start and end date.
-The calendar UI is shown either in a dialog(default) or as a dropdown upon user interaction with the calendar icon that is part of the input field.
+The Ignite UI for Angular Date Range Picker Component displays a month-view calendar that lets the end-user select a date range by defining its start and end date.
+The calendar's UI is shown either in a dialog (default) or as a dropdown upon user interaction with the calendar icon that is part of the input field.
 In addition, the component provides an advanced setup option, exposing two separate editable input fields.
 The component supports locales and custom date formatting.

 <div class="sample-container loading" style="height:600px">
     <iframe id="basic-daterangepicker-iframe" src="{environment:demosBaseUrl}/scheduling/basic-daterangepicker" width="100%" height="100%" seamless="" frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>